grafana/agent/docs/user/set-up/_index.md

 Note that using paths on your host machine must be exposed to the Docker container through a bind mount for the flags to work properly.

-### Grafana Cloud kubernetes quickstart guides

-These guides help you get up and running with the Agent and Grafana Cloud, and include sample ConfigMaps.

-You can find them in the [Grafana Cloud documentation](https://grafana.com/docs/grafana-cloud/quickstart/agent-k8s/)

 ### Install locally